cechrist/cardoon/doc/analysis_library.rst

 Convergence parameters for the Newton method are controlled using the global variables in ``.options``.

+Output variables are stored in circuit and terminals with the 'dC_' prefix.

+One plot window is generated for each ``.plot`` statement.
+Use 'dc' type for this analysis.

 After completion the analysis drops to an interactive shell if the ``shell`` global variable is set to ``True``